Meet Our Team

 Dr. Lucas loves living in Michigan and taking advantage of all it has to offer!
 You will often find her and her husband Josh, on the Banks of the Red Cedar proudly wearing Green and White during football season, enjoying the sun and sand on a lakeshore somewhere, or bundled up playing in the snow.
 Their three daughters, Marlee, Lila and Annie keep them on their toes and are a daily reminder that life moves too fast not to enjoy every moment.
 Their fur family members include their Christmas puppy Jack and their cat Gus, who is king of everything.

-Sarah Garrett, Licensed Veterinary Technician
+Sarah Gaudard, Licensed Veterinary Technician

-Sarah Garrett, Licensed Veterinary Technician
+Sarah Gaudard, Licensed Veterinary Technician

 Sarah is one of our Licensed Veterinary Technicians.
 Sarah was born and raised in Houghton Lake, Michigan.
 She attended Alpena Community College on volleyball scholarship, then finished schooling and licensing to become a Licensed Veterinary Technician at Baker College in Cadillac.
 She loves spending summers out on the lake, and visiting different wineries or restaurants.
 Sarah is a lover of all food (besides fish).
+Sarah recently married her now husband Pat and they are expecting their first baby!

 Michaela Smith, Licensed Veterinary Technician